nikola-m/freeCappuccino/README.md

 Basic sequence of commands to get started:

-Compile:
+Compile.
 ```
 cd src
 make
 ```

-Update PATH environment variable to point to point to bin/ subfolder:
+Update PATH environment variable to point to point to bin/ subfolder.
 ```
 cd ~
 gedit .bashrc
 ```

-Add following line at the end of .bashrc file
+Add following line at the end of .bashrc file.
 ```
 export PATH=/where/is/it/freeCappuccino/bin/:$PATH
 ```

-Move to example case folder
+Move to example case folder.
 ```
 cd ../examples/cavity/
 ```